Vishusharma296/HHT_Spectrogram_Data_Analysis/README.md

 - D1--- Data set 1, obtained on 24-01-2022
 - D2--- Data set 2, obtained on 29-01-2022

--> Acc---Acclerometer data
+- Acc---Acclerometer data
--> DMS---Strain gauge data
+- DMS---Strain gauge data
--> INC--- Inclination data
+- INC--- Inclination data
--> Temp--- Temperature data
+- Temp--- Temperature data
--> EOC--- Environmental operating conditions data
+- EOC--- Environmental operating conditions data

-Only specific parts of the datasturcture were converted and extracted into CSVs They were later analysed by Hilbert Huang Transform and Spectrogram for a comparitive study
+Only specific parts of the datasturcture were converted and extracted into CSVs.
+They were later analysed by applying Hilbert Huang Transform and Spectrogram for a comparitive study.